Unexpected (but true) things about sharing knowledge with your team

 You've probably heard the saying Sharing is Caring, but did you know that a culture of knowledge sharing is just as important as having the best knowledge management tools and software?

-Studies constantly confirm that sharing knowledge within an organization encourages employees to be more productive, and when employees are productive, the sustainable growth of the company is guaranteed.
+Studies consistently show that sharing knowledge within an organization boosts employee productivity, and when employees are productive, it paves the way for sustainable company growth.

 John J. Murphy, author of Pulling Together: 10 Rules for High-Performance Teamwork says: